 The nurses in the second and third games, especially on Hard difficulty and higher.
 They have long attack range and some in the third game carry guns, attack in groups so the rest will jump on you when you move in to stomp a downed nurse, and tend to respawn right in your face after you come out of a room.
 Worse, in SH2, James also has to protect Maria from them, or else it's Game Over.

-The literal spiders in SH2 can be demonic on Hard difficulty and if you're low on health.
+The Crawlers in SH2 can be demonic on Hard difficulty and if you're low on health.
 See, for example, the basement corridor in "Born From A Wish".
-Get bitten by one spider too many, cue Critical Existence Failure.
+Get bitten by one Crawler too many, cue Critical Existence Failure.

 Slurpers.
 They lunge at you and knock you down, then when you are getting back up, they may ram you again.
 Lather, rinse, repeat, throw controller.

-The Doormen in the hotel.
+The Abstract Daddies in the hotel.
 Due to the near-total darkness and very narrow hallways, it's hard to see how far away they are or dodge them, resulting in James being head-raped repeatedly.

 Carrions.
 No matter how far away they are, they'll always get the first hit in and dole out a huge amount of pain thanks to a lightning-fast and incredibly accurate lunge.
 How does roadkill move so quickly?!